 What’s special about this moment right now?

 In the last four of five years, we’ve gotten to the point where we can say that the Iggy Azalea stuff is not cool.
-But we cannot really speak enough about the fact that non-black people of colour can benefit from racism because they are not black.
+But we cannot really speak enough about the fact that non-black people of color can benefit from racism because they are not black.
 Once they realized they couldn’t package blackness with a white face like Iggy's, they moved on to a brown face like Bruno's.
 And you see how it went.
 He won the album of the year.
 To me, Bruno Mars is blackface karaoke.
 He dresses up in signifiers that have become stereotypes, like gold chains, unbuttoned silk shirts, and gold rings.
 He has a bunch of black bodies around him like props and accessories.
 It’s just like Miley Cyrus, but people are OK with Mars because he has a brown face.
 But the truth is, he is not black.

 What is the economic impact that cultural appropriation has on black artists and black entrepreneurs?